paypal-examples/v6-web-sdk-sample-integration/client/components/p24Payments/html/README.md

 ## How It Works

+### Geographic Availability

+P24 is primarily available in Poland

 ### Client-Side Flow

 1. **SDK Initialization**: Loads PayPal Web SDK with P24 components using a client token fetched from the server's `/paypal-api/auth/browser-safe-client-token` endpoint